Ballarat: Prehistory and European settlement

+The Yuille cousins arrived in 1838 and took up a 10000 acre sheep run at Ballarat.
+The first houses were built near Woolshed Creek (Sebastopol) by Henry Anderson and taken over by the Yuilles.
+William Yuille established a hut on the northern edge of the swamp which would be called Yuille's Swamp, later Lake Wendouree.
+Archibald Yuille named his property "Ballaarat", from the local Wathaurong Aboriginal words, balla and arat, meaning a camping or 'resting place', with the word 'balla' meaning bent elbow.
+Both 'Ballaarat' and 'Ballarat' were used interchangeably until the present spelling was officially adopted by the City of Ballarat in 1994, when the city amalgamated with surrounding local government areas.

 Gold rush era

 The first publicised discovery of gold in the region was by Thomas Hiscock on 2 August 1851, in Buninyong to the south.
 The find brought other prospectors to the area and on 19 August 1851, more gold was found at Poverty Point.
 Within days, a gold rush began, bringing thousands of prospectors to the Yarrowee Valley, which became known as the Ballarat diggings.
 Yields were particularly high, with the first prospectors in the area extracting between half an ounce (which was more than the average wage of the time) and up to five ounces of alluvial gold per day.
 As news of the Victorian gold rush reached the world, Ballarat gained an international reputation as a particularly rich goldfield.
 As a result, a huge influx of immigrants occurred, including many from Ireland and China, gathering in a collection of prospecting shanty towns around the creeks and hills.
 Within a few months, numerous alluvial runs were established, several deep mining leads began, and the population had swelled to over 1,000 people.

 The first post office opened on 1 November 1851, the first to open in a Victorian gold-mining settlement.
 Parts of the district were first surveyed by William Urquhart as early as October 1851.
 By 1852 his grid plan and wide streets for land sales in the new township of West Ballarat, built upon a plateau of basalt, contrasted markedly with the existing narrow unplanned streets, tents, and gullies of the original East Ballarat settlement.
 The new town's main streets of the time were named in honour of police commissioners and gold commissioners of the time, with the main street, Sturt Street, named after Evelyn Pitfield Shirley Sturt; Dana Street named after Henry Dana; Lydiard Street after his assistant; Doveton Street after Francis Crossman Doveton, Ballarat's first gold commissioner; Armstrong after David Armstrong; and Mair Street after William Mair.
 These officials were based at the government encampment (after which nearby Camp Street was named), which was strategically positioned on an escarpment with an optimal view over the district's diggings.